-With regard to this Section reference is made to the Unified Requirement W1 of the International Association of Classification Societies (IACS).
+With regard to this Section reference is made to the IACS UR W1.

 6.2.1 This section gives the requirements for metallic and non-metallic materials used in the construction of the cargo system.
 This includes requirements for joining processes, production process, personnel qualification, NDT and inspection and testing including production testing.
 The requirements for rolled materials, forgings and castings are given in 6.4 and tables 6.1, to 6.5.
 The requirements for weldments are given in 6.5, and the guidance for non-metallic materials is given in appendix 4.
 A quality assurance/quality control programme shall be implemented to ensure that the requirements of 6.2 are complied with.